huggingface/education-toolkit/README.md

 👋 **Welcome!**

-We’ve assembled a toolkit that Hugging Face ambassadors can use to easily prepare workshops, events, labs or classes.
+We’ve assembled a toolkit that anyone can use to easily prepare workshops, events, homework or classes.
 The content is self-contained so that it can be easily taken over.
 This content is **free** and uses well-known Open Source technologies (`transformers`, `gradio`, etc).

 On June 6 we're organizing a dedicated, free workshop on how to teach these resources in your community.
 Do not hesitate to [register](https://www.eventbrite.com/e/how-to-teach-open-source-machine-learning-tools-tickets-310980931337).